johsteffens/tbman/README.md

 You can use tbman in C++ code with a few precautions:
 * Consider compiling tbman.c btree.c as C code into a dedicated library and include tbman.h via `extern "C" { #include "tbman.h" }`.
-* In object oriented C++ programming, the direct use of 'malloc', 'realloc' and 'free' is discouraged in favor of using operators 'new' and 'delete', which take care of additional functionality such as class construction/destruction.
+* In object oriented C++ programming, the direct use of 'malloc', 'realloc' and 'free' is discouraged in favor of using operators 'new' and 'delete', which take care of additional functionality such as object construction/destruction.
 However, you can overload these operators taking control over the memory management part.
 Example:
    * `void* operator new( size_t size ) { return tbman_malloc( size ); }`
    * `void* operator new[]( size_t size ) { return tbman_malloc( size ); }`
    * `void operator detete( void* p ) { tbman_free( p ); }`
    * `void operator detete[]( void* p ) { tbman_free( p ); }`
+* Here is a nice external article about overloading allocation operators: http://www.modernescpp.com/index.php/overloading-operator-new-and-delete

 ## How it works
 Tbman uses a "conservative" memory pooling approach with multiple token-based fixed size block-managers at a strategic size-distribution.
 It pre-allocates only moderate amounts of memory and dymatically acquires more or releases back to the system as needed and/or suitable.
 Multiple pools are managed in a btree.